Ninos97/ninous.dev/content/posts/Case-Study.md

 I learned something odd: while the client **does not officially allow BYOD**, they **do** allow users to sign in from unmanaged devices.
 Once signed in, **Defender for Endpoint (MDE)** gets deployed and begins collecting telemetry.

 Even stranger, some employees connect using **partner company devices**, which are part of entirely different environments.
-It’s not great practice, but... business requirements often trump security.
+It's not great practice, but... business requirements often trump security.

-**My first thought?** If you don’t allow BYOD, enforce Conditional Access to block unmanaged devices.
+**My first thought?** If you don't allow BYOD, enforce Conditional Access to block unmanaged devices.
 But I digress.

 ---

 ## Step 2: Digging into Internal Domains

 This setup got me thinking: could this be a supply-chain risk?
-I decided to hunt for devices with MDE installed that didn’t belong to the corporate domain.
+I decided to hunt for devices with MDE installed that didn't belong to the corporate domain.

 I used the following KQL query to extract internal domain names from device names observed by MDE: